GURUFOCUS.COM » STOCK LIST » Financial Services » Banks » Royal Bank of Canada (MEX:RY N) » Definitions » Cyclically Adjusted Book per Share

 Address

-1 Place Ville-Marie, Corporate Secretary's Department, Montreal, QC, CAN, H3B 3A9
+1 Place Ville Marie, Corporate Secretary's Department, Montreal, QC, CAN, H3B 3A9

-Royal Bank of Canada is one of the two largest banks in Canada.
-It is a diversified financial services company, offering personal and commercial banking, wealth-management services, insurance, corporate banking, and capital markets services.
-The bank is concentrated in Canada, with additional operations in the U.S. and other countries.
+Royal Bank of Canada is one of the two largest banks in Canada, with over CAD 2 trillion in assets.
+It is a diversified financial services company, offering personal and commercial banking, wealth management, insurance, corporate banking, and capital markets services.
+The bank is concentrated in Canada and has dominant market shares.
+RBC also has wealth and capital market businesses in the US, UK, and other countries.
+RBC is a top 15 investment bank globally.

-Royal Bank of Canada (MEX:RY N) Headlines
+Royal Bank of Canada Headlines

 No Headlines